paulmmay/blog.paulmay.org/_posts/2013-03-21-watson-project-sloan-kettering.md

 ---
 It's been a busy month.

 We've started to make plans for our exit from New York.
-We've narrowed down the list of European cities where we'd like to live, and have started to look into job opporunities.
+We've narrowed down the list of European cities where we'd like to live, and have started to look into job opportunities.

 As well as the exit planning, I've been working on a fascinating new project at [Memorial Sloan Kettering Cancer Center](http://www.mskcc.org/).